 - Sexual harassment

-Your lawyer can then go about collecting evidence.
-Medical records, forensic reports, police reports, photographs, eyewitness statements, and surveillance footage could all serve as important evidence for your civil sexual abuse lawsuit.
-Your attorney can revisit places and people who you do not wish to face after surviving sexual abuse.
 When it is time to file the claim, your lawyer can fill out the paperwork and bring your claim before the state’s deadline.
-The statute of limitations is 20 years from the time the survivor turns 18 for child sexual abuse and 2 years for adult sexual abuse or assault.
+The statute of limitations under Va.
+Code § 8.01-243 is 20 years from the time the survivor turns 18 for child sexual abuse and two years for adult sexual abuse or assault.

-Next, your lawyer can fight aggressively for fair results and proper financial compensation on your behalf.
 While you focus on rebuilding your life and recovering from the trauma of sexual abuse, your lawyer can handle all legal aspects of your claim.
 Your sexual abuse lawyer can keep your identity anonymous during the claims process if desired.
 Your attorney will make sure no one takes advantage of you during your sex abuse claim in Richmond.
-If your case has to go to court, an attorney from Pendleton Law can represent you before a judge or jury.

 Personal Injury Claims